ForNetCode/documentation/guide/what-is-fornet.md

 # What is ForNet
 ForNet used to create virtual local network across the Internet.
 It's based on [BoringTun](https://github.com/cloudflare/boringtun), WireGuard implementation written by Rust.
-It now provider Linux and macOS client, and Windows、Android would come soon.
+It now provides Linux and macOS client, and Windows、Android would come soon.
 ::: tip
 ForNet is now in `BETA` status, we will do our best to fix bugs to make it stable.